AlecsFerra/rec/README.md

 ## The language

-A programs consists of many function declaration:
+A programs consists of many function declaration and constants:
 ```
 myFunction(param1, param2) = param1 + param2

+pi = 3
 ```

 And a main expression a the bottom: